PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 So what if you want to assign a value to a module-scope variable in a function?
-You can’t just assign a value to the variable name; that would create a local variable with the same name.
+You can't just assign a value to the variable name; that would create a local variable with the same name.
 What you can do is use the only declaration in the Python language, the ``global`` statement.
 The global statement has the form